MostafaOrabyX/C-Calculator/README.md

 ---

-## How it works
+## How It Works

-1. The program gets two numbers and the first letter of the opeartion(A/S/M/D) from the user
+1. The program takes two numbers and a character representing the operation (A/S/M/D) from the user
-2. Do the operation on the two numbers
+2. It performs the selected operation on the two numbers
-3. print the result
+3. It prints the result

 ## How to Run